 - Speed - fixed wireless is now capable of supporting download speeds of 1Gbps.
 This figure will continue to rise.
 Symmetrical bandwidth is also offered as the value of upload speeds become more significant.

 - Accessibility - fixed wireless is suitable for both urban and rural environments.
 If a local provider is available, installation can take a matter of days because the infrastructure is already in place.
 All that’s needed is a clear line of sight, the addition of a receiver radio to the customer’s building and some simple configuration.

 - Scalability - fixed wireless is often branded as “future-proof”.
 This is because bandwidth can be turned up or down based on the changing needs of an organization.

 - Local support - the average wireless internet service provider only has 1,200 customers.
 Operating on a local or regional basis means that fixed wireless providers understand the local community and can focus on providing excellent customer service

 DSL holds value for those who are not overly-reliant on the internet.
 It can provide a working connection at a low cost.
 However, in areas where it is available, fixed wireless represents a more effective option.
 With far superior speeds and a more stable connection, fixed wireless offers a modern, cable-free alternative to DSL.

-If you have any questions about fixed wireless internet and how it could benefit your business, please contact us at 404-303-9900 or email our team at email@example.com.
+If you have any questions about fixed wireless internet and how businesses across the nation benefit from One Ring Networks' high-speed solution, please contact us at 404-303-9900 or email our team at firstname.lastname@example.org.